Engoo Blog Language Tips

 A wooden house that has been snowed in with snow blocking the front door

-Some areas can experience very heavy snowfall in the winter.
-Sometimes it can be so heavy that it becomes difficult for people to even leave their house or apartment.
-In those cases, we say they are "snowed in."
+Snowfall can sometimes be so heavy that it becomes difficult for people to leave their homes.
+In those cases, we use the expression "snowed in."

 Most of the town was snowed in after the big winter storm.